WDI-SEA/notes/05-node-express/express-intro/05crud-rest.md

 To create an item (dinosaur in this example) we need to get the data about that item, so we'll use a [form](https://www.w3schools.com/html/html_forms.asp).

 Form tags have two attributes that are very import for their CRUD functionality:
-* ***method:*** HTTP verb - GET or POST.
+* ***method:*** HTTP verb - `GET` or `POST`.
 You will use POST most often because it is significantly more secure.
 Read about the difference between these two methods by scrolling down to the "When to Use GET" AND "When to Use Post" sections of [this page](https://www.w3schools.com/html/html_forms.asp).
 * ***action:*** This value should be a path.
 Specifically, it is the url pattern associated with the route that will handle the data - in this case, that will be the `/dinosaurs` POST route we will write.

 Create a `dinosaurs/new.ejs` view that contains an html form: